 - Another good idea is to reduce reliance on Calculated Columns.
 Only use them when necessary since you cannot store them in a compressed format.
 It is preferable to use Measures where possible as they are calculated at runtime and do not use extra space.

 - Disable Auto Date/Time loading in the Data Loading options in Power BI settings.
 This ensures that such tables are not automatically created on loads.

 - While it may not make a massive difference, try removing unused and unneeded visuals and pages from your Power BI report.

 This entire activity requires a solid understanding of the model and the underlying data.
-Xavor has proven experience in Power BI and its related domains, so if you are facing problems related to your data, modeling, and performance issues in general, reach out to us for a consultation.
+Xavor has proven experience in Power BI and its related domains, so if you are facing problems related to your data modeling and performance issues in general, reach out to us for consultation at [email protected].